Build a Support Chatbot

 Build a Customer Support Chatbot with AI

 An AI support chatbot answers questions, deflects tickets, and escalates when needed.
 This guide covers tool selection, knowledge base setup, conversation design, testing, deployment, and monitoring.
-No-code and code approaches both work — choose based on your resources.
+No-code and code-based approaches both work — choose based on your resources.

 Tool Selection